-It has been outlined that trellis shaping is in principal applicable to reduce the PAR of a multitone signal.
+It has been outlined that trellis shaping is in principal applicable to reduce the peak-to-average ratio of a multitone signal.
 A time-domain metric yielded quite good results with relatively high complexity.
 A DFT-domain metric was shown to be a worthwhile alternative with low complexity for small signal sets and carrier numbers.
-We showed results with shaping redundancies between 3% and 12.5%.
+We showed results with shaping redundancies between 3 and 12.5%.